mvdungern/emoncms-docker/README.md

 # Quick start

 Image works with the excellent [Marius Hosting](https://mariushosting.com/docker/) docker images for Synology, but will work with many other systems with some fine tuning.
-Easiest way to spin up a version is to execute teh following under a shell or as a scheduled task.
+Easiest way to spin up a version is to execute teh following under a shell or as a scheduled task script.

 ```bash
 docker pull mvdungern/emoncms:latest